Page last updated April 25, 2026.

 Iresine diffusa—Juba’s Bush

-This is a branched erect to clambering annual to perennial with ovate–lanceolate leaves that are 3 – 14 cm long and glabrous to villous.
-Flowers are in villous open panicles (males) or compact panicles (females).
-Native to South America, introduced into North America.
+This is a branched erect to clambering annual to perennial with elongated egg-shaped leaves that are 3 – 14 cm long and hairless to woolly-hairy.
+Flowers are in woolly-hairy branched open inflorescences (males) or compacted ones (females).
+This species is native to South America and has been introduced into North America.

 Salsoideae Subfamily